-Aegean Airlines Business Class Review
+Aegean Airlines Business Class Review: Is It Worth the Upgrade?

-Before writing anything else, I would like to mention that this is not a sponsored post.
-I paid for my tickets, and all opinions are my own.
-Therefore, the airline has nothing to do with this article, and what you are about to read is 100% my personal experience, an honest Aegean Airlines Business Class review.
+Before writing anything else, I would still like to mention that this is not a sponsored post.
+I always pay for my tickets; all opinions are my own, and what follows is a personal review of Aegean Airlines Business Class as I experienced it over the years.

 *Some of the links are affiliate links.
 It means that if you buy something, I might earn a small commission at no additional cost to you.